Black Women's Health Imperative Launches "The Men's Room" Program to Improve Health and Wellness of Black Men, Reduce Diabetes Incidence

 "For nearly a decade, the Black Women's Health Imperative has been a top-performing CDC partner in diabetes prevention," said William Rowe, senior program manager for The Men's Room.
 "We're excited to put our expertise to work for Black men."

-For information on how to participate or collaborate with BWHI and our partner, Urban Health Resource, which is managing this program, contact us at [email protected]-uho.org.
+For information on how to participate or collaborate with BWHI and our partner, Urban Health Resource, which is managing this program, contact us at [email protected].

 About the Black Women's Health Imperative: